thegeekcentaur/alexandria/index.md

 #### Below are some of the sample genre Books that you can know more about through the APIs

 #### Historical :
-Something Red
+Something Red,
-Miss Cameron's Fall from Grace
+Miss Cameron's Fall from Grace,
-Ruth's Journey
+Ruth's Journey,
-The Freedom House
+The Freedom House,
-The Dark Room
+The Dark Room,
-Lucky Billy
+Lucky Billy,
-Rainbows on the Moon
+Rainbows on the Moon,
-Black Mountain
+Black Mountain,

 #### Motivational :
-Consider a Greater Purpose
+Consider a Greater Purpose,
-Chocolate for a Mother's Heart
+Chocolate for a Mother's Heart,
-I'll Walk with You
+I'll Walk with You,

 #### Inspirational:
-Cyndy's Blessed Assurance
+Cyndy's Blessed Assurance,
-His Precious Inheritance
+His Precious Inheritance,
-The Texas Ranger's Secret
+The Texas Ranger's Secret,
-Rocky Mountain Dreams
+Rocky Mountain Dreams,
-The Negotiator
+The Negotiator,
-Second Chance Hero
+Second Chance Hero,
 The Baby Barter